-We are retaining our Neutral recommendation on Allegheny
+We are downgrading our recommendation on Allegheny Technologies to

-Allegheny should benefit from its diversified global growth markets
+benefit from its diversified global growth markets and cost

 Pittsburgh, Pennsylvania-based Allegheny Technologies Inc. is a